breadnone/STween/README.md

 - audioFadeGlobalIn : Fades in effect for the static singleton AudioListener.
 - audioFadeGlobalOut : Fades out effect for the static AudioListener.
 - sliderUI : Interpolates the slider value.
+- eulerThis : Euler angle based rotation
+- angleAxisThis : Quaternion AngleAxis based rotation
+- fromToRotationThis : Creates a rotation which rotates from fromDirection to toDirection.
+- eulerAnglesThis : Quaternion euler based rotation
+- rotateTowardsThis : Rotates a rotation from towards to

 There are lots more APIs that aren't too common internally but they're exposed and ready to use so you can just take a peek at the written code documentations/summaries in the scripts.